jsmrcaga/em-metrics/README.md

 	If you're using something like incident.io or status pages, you might have a way to automate with webhooks _Directly forwarded to Prometheus as a histogram_

+### Core4

+* **Merged PRs per Engineer per week**
+	* This tracks the number of merged pull requests per engineer per week.
+	* A bigger value usually means lower cycle times.

+* **Change Failure Rate**
+	* Same as in DORA

+* **Innovation Ratio**
+	* This metric is the percentage of time spent in tickets that create new value.
+These are new features, specs, PoCs... over the entire time spent on tickets.
+	* This is currently manually computed in Grafana thanks to the ticket time metric and filtering on the `ticket_type` label

+* **DXI**
+	* Developer Experience Index, a proprietary metric from getdx.

 ### Extra metrics